Thailand Island Hopping Boat Trip from Krabi

 TABLE OF CONTENTS

-Finding A Tour
+Finding A Boat Hopping Tour

 Originally, we wanted to pick a tour group with the best reviews but found they all had negative reviews.
 This is when we started bargaining with each vendor for the lowest price.
 If I could do it over again, I would choose a tour from Viator that is highly rated like this Thailand boat hopping tour.

 Packing List For Island Hopping in Thailand

 - Quick-dry towel.
 These are super compact and dry so well!
 My go-to is Dock and Bay.
 I have at least 3 of them!

 - An underwater camera if possible.
 I use the GoPro hero 6 and love it since you do not need a casing for certain depths!

-- We always pack a little snack in case we get really hungry
+- We always pack a little snack in case we get really hungry.

-- Extra cash in case you want to purchase something at one of the stops
+- Extra cash in case you want to purchase something at one of the stops.

 Are you ready for your Thailand Island hopping tour?
 We were picked up in the morning with a group of other people and brought to the dock.
 The tour did not start on time and from our research they never do.
-We were all divided into which tours we were doing and directed to our Speed-boat to start our trip.
+We were all divided into which tours we were doing and directed to our Speedboat to start our trip.

-Vikings Cave and Swimming
+First Stop: Vikings Cave and Swimming

-The views of South Thailand by boat are really spectacular!
+The views of Southern Thailand by boat are really spectacular!
 The water was relatively flat, but I got really seasick.
 I’ve never been seasick before, but I guess there is a first for everything.

 With that being said, I would definitely recommend bringing seasickness remedies.
 I now use the sea-band wrist bracelets, and find they work for me!
 Our first stop was the Vikings Cave, where you quickly look at the most beautiful water I’ve ever seen!
 We were told it was still so clear because swimming is not allowed.

-Lunch at Phi Phi Islands
+Stop 4: Lunch at Phi Phi Islands

 Our next stop was for lunch at the Phi Phi islands.
 We had about 40 minutes here to eat and explore.
 The lunch was pretty average (buffet style), so if you have extra money to spare, I would probably eat somewhere else.
 In my opinion, the allotted time for Phi Phi island wasn’t enough to really explore the island.

 The water was crystal clear with shells all along the sand.
 We spent about 25-30 minutes here.
 Believe it or not, there’s actually no bamboo on the island.
 Our tour guide told us that they were all washed away during a tsunami that hit the island years ago.

 Our last stop was snorkeling.
 We were given equipment and jumped into the water.
-The water was really clear and there were lots of fish swimming around.
-The staff was even throwing in little pieces of bread, bringing all the fish to the surface and all-around your mask.
+The water was really clear, and there were lots of fish swimming around.
+The staff was even throwing in little pieces of bread, bringing all the fish to the surface and all around your mask.

-Thailand Island Hopping Overall
+Thailand Island Hopping Wrap-up

 Once we arrived at the docks we were given a ride back to our hotel.
 Overall we really enjoyed the Thailand island hopping boat tour and definitely recommend taking one.
 It gave us the opportunity to see a lot of Thailand by water, which in my opinion is so beautiful!